Telephone Triage

 - Discuss the components of a high-quality telephone triage system.

-- Summarize the essential aspects of good communication required for telephone triage.
+- Summarize the essential aspects of effective communication required for telephone triage.

 - Identify how telephone triage decision-making is influenced by rules of thumb, distractors, and cognitive biases.